rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

 25. Create row names.
 You can use the primary key of a database table to order an ore.frame object.

-Note: The set.seed() function sets the seed of R‘s random number generator, which is useful for creating simulations or random objects that can be reproduced.
+The set.seed() function sets the seed of R‘s random number generator, which is useful for creating simulations or random objects that can be reproduced.

+This example ensures that CUST_INSUR_LTV is an ordered ore.frame by assigning the values of the CUST_ID column as the row names of CUST_INSUR_LTV.

   ```
   set.seed(1)